 Writing this post on things to do in Broome fills me with a deep longing to return.
 It connects to my soul like no other place does, and there are no adequate words to convey why.

 It’s a way of life, it’s a spiritual energy, it’s a beauty that’s so ancient and mesmerizing.

-It takes me back to balmy nights under palm trees with new friends watching spectacular sunsets.
+Writing about the top things to do in Broome, WA takes me back to balmy nights under palm trees with new friends watching spectacular sunsets.

 Get yourself to Broome.
 It may not be the easiest place to get to, but that’s part of its undiscovered and untarnished charm.